Prefab 101

 Why a home built in a factory might be a key to solving our underinsurance problem

 Like any new development in an industry that’s been around a long time, there is a lot of resistance to change.
-From “they’re trailers” to “you can’t change anything about them”, misinformation about pre-fab homes abounds.
+From “they’re trailers” to “you can’t change anything about them”, misinformation about prefab houses abounds.

-We think they’re a pretty great solution to the octopus of issues fire survivors are navigating, so we partnered with cityLAB at UCLA to make sure myths don’t get in the way of what might be a great option for you.
+We think they’re a pretty great solution to the octopus of issues fire survivors are navigating, so we partnered with the team behind the Altadena Prefab showcase to make sure myths don’t get in the way of what might be a great option for you.

 Myth:

-Fact: “Pre-fab” homes are real homes, built in a factory to the same building codes as homes built on site.
-Once installed on a permanent foundation, they:
+Fact: “Prefab” houses* are built to the same building codes as ones built on site.

 what’s a